scacela/oci-hub-spoke/README.md

 </pre>

 ### Deployment via Resource Manager
+##### Recommended for first time users of this project.
+The 'Configure Variables' page in Resource Manager helps users provide valid input.
 1. Navigate to [cloud.oracle.com](https://cloud.oracle.com/) on a web browser.
 2. Sign into OCI.
 3. Click the hamburger icon.